hotohoto/study-notes/ml/diffusion-based-models.md

         - https://en.wikipedia.org/wiki/Langevin_dynamics
     - training on a "weighted" variational bound
     - seeing DDPM as progressive decoding in the context of lossy decompression
-      - explains relatively poor log likelihoods
-      - the majority of the models' lossless codelength are consumed to describe imperceptible image details
   - notations
     - $\mathbf{x}_0$: observed examples
     - $\mathbf{x}_{1:T}$: latent variables